Mitsubishi Lancer Evolution: Rally

-The Lancer Evolution is unique among its competitors in the World Rally Championship in that it was a homologated Group A car slightly modified to be able to race competitively against the then newly formed World Rally Car (WRC) regulations from the 1997 season.
+The Lancer Evolution is unique among its competitors in the World Rally Championship (WRC) in that it was a homologated Group A car slightly modified to be able to race competitively against the then newly formed World Rally Car regulations from the 1997 season.
 Mitsubishi continued to adhere to Group A regulations until the San Remo Rally in 2001, World Rally Car class cars.
 Lancer Evolutions were successful in WRC Rallies from 1996 to 1999, mostly in the hands of Finnish driver Tommi Mäkinen, clinching driver's titles in four-consecutive seasons from 1996 to 1999 (in Evolutions III, IV, V, and VI), and with the help of teammate Richard Burns in clinching the constructors' championship for the first, and thus far only time in 1998.
-The Evolution however was replaced in late 2001 by the firm's first World Rally Car, named simply the Lancer Evolution WRC, which was driven by Mäkinen, Freddy Loix, Alister McRae and François Delecour with relatively limited success, until Mitsubishi took a sabbatical from the championship at the end of 2002.
+The Evolution however was replaced in late 2001 by the firm's first World Rally Car, named simply the Lancer Evolution WRC (based on the Lancer Cedia rather than the Evolution VII), which was driven by Mäkinen, Freddy Loix, Alister McRae and François Delecour with relatively limited success, until Mitsubishi took a sabbatical from the championship at the end of 2002.
 It was succeeded for the 2004 Monte Carlo Rally by the Lancer WRC04.
 Mitsubishi pulled out of the World Rally Championship after the 2005 season with the Lancer WRC05 still being driven by privateers including Italian former works driver Gigi Galli and Sweden's Daniel Carlsson, in the years following.
-The Lancer Evolution however still competes in the Group N category.